AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 > **_NOTE:_**  Once you have swapped the slot make sure to point the base url to the production slot again in your code and test it again with the production endpoint fron the MSAL integration testing

+> **_NOTE:_**  The service uses [Azure Web App's Environment variables](https://learn.microsoft.com/en-us/azure/app-service/reference-app-settings?tabs=kudu%2Cdotnet) to store Application ID's and Secrets needed to connect to other Azure Resources and the Operations Management suite to execute runbooks.
+You will see more about runbooks and how they are used under the Virtual Machine and Azure ARC sections

 ## How to build and deploy the Function App

 Function app deployment is easy but can also be risky.
 There is no failover mechanism here since we do not have a staging slot for the Azure functions.
 But there shouldn't be a need ever to deploy to the function app or to any other Azure resources (VM / Azure ARC / Service Fabric) after MSAL MSI has gone live.
 The function app code can be found in the `AzureFunction` folders

 <br>
 <img src="images/function.PNG" alt="function" width="800"/>
 <br>

 - The [function app](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/resource/subscriptions/c1686c51-b717-4fe0-9af3-24a20a41fb0c/resourceGroups/MSAL_MSI/providers/Microsoft.Web/sites/msalmsifunction/appServices) also exposes two protected endpoints.
 These endpoints are called internally by the MSI Helper service.

 <br>
 <img src="images/func_endpoints.PNG" alt="func_endpoints" width="800"/>
 <br>